 TensorFlow: for inference with TensorFlow deep learning models (optional)

 All dependencies are optional, and some functionality will be excluded when a dependency is not found.

 You can install those dependencies on a Debian/Ubuntu system from official repositories using the command below:

-sudo apt-get install build-essential libyaml-dev libfftw3-dev libavcodec-dev libavformat-dev libavutil-dev libavresample-dev python-dev libsamplerate0-dev libtag1-dev libchromaprint-dev python-six
+sudo apt-get install build-essential libeigen3-dev libyaml-dev libfftw3-dev libavcodec-dev libavformat-dev libavutil-dev libavresample-dev python-dev libsamplerate0-dev libtag1-dev libchromaprint-dev python-six

-In order to use Python 2 bindings for the library, you might also need to install python-dev, python-numpy-dev (or python-numpy on Ubuntu) and python-yaml for YAML support in python:
+In order to use Python 3 bindings for the library, you might also need to install python3-dev, python3-numpy-dev (or python3-numpy on Ubuntu) and python3-yaml for YAML support in python:

 sudo apt-get install python-dev python-numpy-dev python-numpy python-yaml

 On Ubuntu/Debian, make sure that

 /usr/local/lib/python3/dist-packages/ path is included in the list of Python 3 module search paths.
 If it is not included by default, you can configure it in the PYTHONPATH variable.